Unmasking Your Mix with Neutron

 This way, you can make cuts and boosts knowing they will not aggravate frequency masking further.
 If your synth needs a boost at 4 kHz, Masking Meter will cut that same frequency on the drums to avoid nasty collisions.
 In the screenshot above, the “inverse” cut is represented by dashed lines.
 You can switch over the second instrument and make changes there too.

-If you turn Inverse Link off, node position will remain unchained, and you can now shape each curve independently with manual moves, like widening the Q, bringing up the gain, and so on.
+If you turn Inverse Link off, the node position will remain unchained, and you can now shape each curve independently with manual moves, like widening the Q, bringing up the gain, and so on.

+Let’s talk about how a level issue might influence masking.
+A common mistake is to leave kick drums being left too high in the song.
 To bring the mix to a more balanced state, pull down the level of the kick until it sounds “in the pocket,” but still somewhat messy in the context of other bass and mid-range elements.
-Then, place Neutron on the kick and follow the Masking Meter visual, carving away space on the instruments where the competing frequencies are inessential.
+Then, place Neutron on the kick and other low end elements and follow the Masking Meter visual, carving away space on the instruments where the competing frequencies are inessential.
 Combined with the tips above, you will soon find your kick can breathe and sounds punchy.

-Say you put together the perfect effects chain for your guitars, but now that you’ve brought in the keyboards, you’re hearing frequency masking.
+Here’s one scenario: Say you put together the perfect effects chain for your guitars, but now that you’ve brought in the keyboards, you’re hearing frequency masking.
 Place Neutron on the keys and Relay on the guitars—this way, Neutron will be able to read the frequency information of the guitar track, so you can see where masking is occurring (in blueish green) and make the necessary changes to the keys without altering the guitar sound.